Tvenkk/Tvenkk/README.md

 # 🙋‍♂ Welcome!
 I'm a self-taught programmer, write beautiful code, revitalize sites, constantly develop

-My stack: JavaScript, HTML, CSS, SASS, Git
+My skills: JavaScript, HTML, CSS, Sass, Git

 Knowledge: BEM, Flexbox, Figma, CSS-animation, adaptive and cross-browser layout, Github
 ___

 ## 😄 About me

-🚶 My name is Roman, I am 20 years old, I am a self-taught programmer, engaged in development and layout, practicing every day consolidating his knowledge, as well as learn something new, has passed many courses on different platforms, both paid and free.
+🚶 My name is Roman, I am 21 years old, I am a self-taught programmer, engaged in development and layout, practicing every day consolidating his knowledge, as well as learn something new, has passed many courses on different platforms, both paid and free.

 ⭐ A plan for the near future, learn JS + React, become a good developer and get a job.